rickalouani/Rancher-howto/README.md

 API that you can leverage to customize your clusters or to use as a baseline for your own [extending Kubernetes].
-Rancher 2.0 as I will demonstrate makes customizing, bootstrapping, and managing a Kubernetes cluster a breeze.
-I will use it to deploy a Kubernetes cluster four different ways:
+Rancher 2.0 as I will demonstrate makes customizing, bootstrapping, and managing Kubernetes clusters a breeze.
+It also cleans up nicely with a simple point and click.
+A very big plus in my opinion because if you're paying for resources outside of kubernetes control like load balances, floating/elastic IPs will not go away when you delete the kubernetes cluster.
+They can linger around and incurs unecessary expenses until they are found and deleted.

+In this article I am going to demonstrate Both tools by deploying a Kubernetes cluster four different ways:

 **1. RKE(Rancher Kubernetes Engine) to build a 5 node cluster from scratch on DigitalOcean**